Bayakoa: 1990: six-year-old campaign

-Bayakoa started 1990 with a win in the Santa Maria Handicap on February 4, winning by 3 1/2 lengths over Nikishka who was carrying 9 pounds less weight.
-In the Santa Margarita Handicap on February 18, she won by six lengths while carrying 127 pounds, compared to the Gorgeous who was carrying 125 pounds.
-She was ridden in both those races by Chris McCarron, but was then reunited with Lafitte Pincay for the rest of her career.
+Bayakoa started 1990 in the Santa Maria Handicap on February 4, winning by 3 1/2 lengths over Nikishka, who was carrying 9 pounds less weight.
+In the Santa Margarita Handicap on February 18, she won by six lengths while carrying 127 pounds, compared to Gorgeous, who was carrying 125 pounds.
+She was ridden in both races by Chris McCarron but then reunited with Lafitte Pincay for the rest of her career.

 She was next entered against the best male horses on the West Coast in the Santa Anita Handicap on March 4.
 However, she broke poorly and was never in contention, finishing tenth.
 Returning to the distaff division in the Apple Blossom Handicap, she led for most of the race but was caught near the wire by Gorgeous, who was carrying four pounds less weight.
-Bayakoa returned to form with a four length win in the Hawthorne Handicap and followed up with her second win of the Milady Handicap.
+Bayakoa next scores a four-length win in the Hawthorne Handicap and followed up with her second win of the Milady Handicap.
 Although she won easily, McNally was concerned that the handicap conditions of these races might catch up with Bayakoa.
 "That's the unfortunate part about hitting all these races.
 You win 'em all, you keep picking it up, then the big one comes along, and you're way up there."

 As a result of the high weight assignments, her connections decided to skip the Vanity Handicap (in which she would have carried 128 pounds) and instead tried her against male horses in the San Diego Handicap where she carried 122 pounds.
-She raced well but could not hold off Quiet American, who carried only 115 pounds.
-"It's a thrill to beat a horse like her", said Quiet American's jockey Kent Desormeaux.
+She could not hold off Quiet American, who carried 115 pounds.
+"It's a thrill to beat a horse like her,” said Quiet American's jockey Kent Desormeaux.
 "All you ever hear is Bayakoa.
 We beat the filly of the world."